- What is React Template?

 - Code quality

 The code quality can be poor.
 Developers can try to guarantee clients the quality of a template by providing free customer support for a certain period of time or using other methods to show that their product is well-coded.
+Additionally, they sometimes use a contact center technology for a more professional and personalized approach to customer support.
 However, using a ready unpopular solution is risky, because you don’t know how much time developers spent optimizing it and what level of skills they had.
 You can also face a situation when the code contains a lot of dependencies you don’t want to see in your app.
 It happens when developers of a template try to cover as many needs as they can and build a universal template for all possible cases.

 - The absence of the support of developers